|

 Recreational therapy at FHE Health can encompass a range of fun activities.
 One example is “Family Feud,” a game that Lazarus uses “with mental health clients.”
 When “they get really involved, their eyes light up,” Lazarus said.
 “They’re collaborating with teammates, pumping each other up to get the answer, working on impulse control, and working through some anxiety when they come up to the chair.”

 The next phase may be devoted to processing: “We will talk about working through the social anxiety or impulse control,” Lazarus said.
 “We may talk about the importance of having fun and turning down the intensity of things.”
-(With a sedentary activity, Lazarus said he typically will process it with the group afterwards; a physical activity, on the other hand, does not usually involve this added reinforcement.)
+(With a sedentary activity, Lazarus said he typically will process it with the group afterward; a physical activity, on the other hand, does not usually involve this added reinforcement.)

 Types of Recreational Therapy – The “Five Domains”

 Are there different types of recreational therapy, and if so, which are available at FHE Health?
-Lazarus said a quality recreational program will cover “the five domains”—namely, the physical, spiritual, social, cognitive, and emotional aspects of the individual.
+Lazarus said a quality recreational program would cover “the five domains”—namely, the physical, spiritual, social, cognitive, and emotional aspects of the individual.
 Lazarus tries to represent these domains with the activities that he chooses.
 Some examples:

 - Emotional domain – Karaoke, a game of charades, or an exercise in creative writing